OISTE/repository/OWGTMCPS.md

 ### 1.3.2  Registration authorities

 The Registration Authorities are the physical or legal persons responsible for the identification of the entities requesting a certificate (referred as “applicants” when the request is in process and “subscribers” for those in possession of a certificate).
-The OWGTM delegates to Registration Authorities the responsibility of verifying the information provided by the applicant within a certificate request, ensuring that the requestand the process used to deliver the certificate to the subscriber meets the requirements of this CPS and the appropriate CP.
+The OWGTM delegates to Registration Authorities the responsibility of verifying the information provided by the applicant within a certificate request, ensuring that the request and the process used to deliver the certificate to the subscriber meets the requirements of this CPS and the appropriate CP.

 The Registration Authorities in the OWGTM are directly supervised by the CA and follow an accreditation process imposed by the CA in order to ensure that all security and operational procedures related to the certificates life-cycle are strictly enforced.
 Within the OWGTM environment there exist locations named “OWGTM Registration Point” that are the physical or virtual locations where a Registration Authority operates.
 These Registration Points are operated by “Registration Authority Officers”, who are authorized persons responsible for verifying the identity and veracity of a certificate request for an end entity and the delivery of the certificate once issued by the Certification Authority.